 Betting on Data

-“Today when we look at the frontier of science and technology, we believe data science, artificial intelligence, machine learning are the tools that will transform humanities over time for better or for worse.
-The Rockefeller Foundation is proud to bring these two extraordinary institutions-AGRA and Atlas AI— together to put our thumbs on the scale to make sure their new tools of data science are used to help alleviate poverty, hunger and malnutrition in Africa,” says Rockefeller Foundation President Dr. Raj J. Shah.
+“Today when we look at the frontier of science and technology, we believe data science, artificial intelligence, and machine learning are the tools that will transform humanity over time for better or for worse.
+The Rockefeller Foundation is proud to bring these two extraordinary institutions-AGRA and Atlas AI— together to put our thumbs on the scale to make sure their new tools of data science are used to help alleviate poverty, hunger, and malnutrition in Africa,” says Rockefeller Foundation President Dr. Raj J. Shah.

 “We chose Africa as our starting point for a variety of reasons, one is because it’s big and we can impact many people, Second because of the needs.
-Despite all the increases in living standards and the incredible works that foundations like Rockefeller Foundation have done in the last 60 years, gaps still remain,” says Ms. Coleman, the Chief Executive Officer of Atlas AI.
+Despite all the increases in living standards and the incredible works that foundations like the Rockefeller Foundation have done in the last 60 years, gaps still remain,” says Ms. Coleman, the Chief Executive Officer of Atlas AI.
 “We also chose Africa because it’s growing.
 If we fast forward 20-30 years from now, the continent will be ballooning compared to what will happen in European nations or North America, so more people will be impacted in Africa.”

 Digital technologies are bringing profound structural changes in all economic and non-economic realms, but we need not fall prey to technological determinism

-Data technology is becoming a major component of policy making and in addressing challenges that societies face nowadays.
+Data technology is becoming a major component of policy-making and in addressing the challenges that societies face nowadays.
 As advanced machine-learning algorithms effectively mine enormous and rapidly growing stocks and flows of data, there is an emergence of a new factor of production – machine learning capital – and a new mode of innovation – machine-generated IP.
 This has profound impacts on how we measure the digital economy.
-Last November, the International Monetary Fund convened a group of data scientists, economists and representatives from the private and public sectors at an event at its headquartered in Washington DC to mull how data technology can better be used by governments, and institutions to positively impact societies around the world as well as how to prevent intrusions on privacy.

 “Digital technologies are bringing profound structural changes in all economic and non-economic realms, but we need not fall prey to technological determinism.
 Data governance is the most important public policy issue of our time.
 Whoever controls the data, controls who and what interacts with it.
 Furthermore, any data collected can be reprocessed and analyzed in new ways in the future that are unanticipated at the time of collection and this has major implications for the global economy and for democracy,” said Jim Balsillie, former co-Chief Executive of Research in Motion, who spoke at the event.
 “It is essential to look at data governance as an integrated whole, because the exploitation of data generates a new feedback that modifies the behavior of the society and economy that generated the data in the first place.”

-The internet has make information readily accessible for everyone to use.
+The internet has made information readily accessible for everyone to use.
 These days, it is very easy to find information about anything online and for most farmers in Africa, especially smallholder farmers, the internet has become indispensable for obtaining general information about crops as well as getting access to market information.
 However, this avalanche of information comes with a high price—one that poses a major challenge.
-One of the challenges that a lot of African farmers face with avalanche of information is access to trusted information on market operations, and getting the access to trusted market information can be very costly, financially, for most of these farmers.
-Fixing this problems is where Atlas AI comes in.
+One of the challenges that a lot of African farmers face with the avalanche of information is access to trusted information on market operations, and getting access to trusted market information can be very costly, financially, for most of these farmers.
+Fixing these problems is where Atlas AI comes in.

 Reforms Fuel Hopes

-From that perspective, AGRA is looking to tap into Africa’s young population to take advantage of the young population’s technological knowledge and advancement, how the youth use technologies in new ways to do business.
-“There are so many opportunities for us to fast track and leapfrog on all the challenges and development that you see on the continent without going through all the whole nine yards that everybody has gone through,” Kalimata responds when asked about how new technology is changing the traditional landscape of farming and agribusiness in Africa.
+From that perspective, AGRA is looking to tap into Africa’s young population to take advantage of the young population’s technological knowledge and advancement, and how the youth use technologies in new ways to do business.
+“There are so many opportunities for us to fast-track and leapfrog on all the challenges and development that you see on the continent without going through the whole nine yards that everybody has gone through,” Kalimata responds when asked about how new technology is changing the traditional landscape of farming and agribusiness in Africa.

 Generational Shift in Agriculture

 In the last decade or so, as youth unemployment balloons in Africa, a huge number of young people have embraced farming as their main source of income, which might come as a bit of a surprise to people living outside of the African continent but not much of a surprised if you look at the demographic of the population living in Africa —75 percent of its population are under the age of 35 and while many of them are college graduates, only three out of each 10 youth that have obtained a college degree are employed, leaving the remaining seven unemployed.
-Which is why AGRA has begin to shift its focus onto the young farmers.
-With fifty percent of this new generation of farmers owning lands, AGRA sees it as a huge opportunity to revamp agriculture and green revolution in Africa using Atlas AI technology as a catalyst without having to invest in new agricultural training programs to educate farmers on how to use technology since most of these young farmers are technology literate.
+This is why AGRA has begun to shift its focus to the young farmers.
+With fifty percent of this new generation of farmers owning land, AGRA sees it as a huge opportunity to revamp agriculture and the green revolution in Africa using Atlas AI technology as a catalyst without having to invest in new agricultural training programs to educate farmers on how to use technology since most of these young farmers are technology literate.

 However, the organization says its current main focus is using data technology to empower farmers to ensure that what is already being produced in Africa can increase as well as increasing access to those seeds.

 “The talent in Africa is very incredible.
 When I was there I spent time with the youth, including an afternoon with some local technology companies that AGRA brought to the table, I was astounded by the depth of talents in Nairobi and Africa in general,” adds Ms. Coleman.
 “The 7 out of 10 people that don’t have jobs, that’s a huge problem staring us in the face.
-Companies like ours or organizations like AGRA that collects data that’s available, this is a lifeblood for innovation for these people.
+Companies like ours or organizations like AGRA that collect data that’s available, this is a lifeblood for innovation for these people.
 In the continent, mobility of broadband jumped a generation of technology and didn’t need land infrastructure and I believe on this one we can do the same with data because no matter how many challenges governments have around data, I believe that maybe by making data accessible and giving it to the people versus the intermediaries, we can now explore a complete new generation of innovations.”

-Ms. Kalibata, a former Minister of Agriculture in Rwanda before she chosen to lead AGRA, says the biggest lesson she took away from her experience in revamping and managing the upwardly East African nation’s agriculture sector is that data is to government’s policy making as water is to a body.
+Ms. Kalibata, a former Minister of Agriculture in Rwanda before she was chosen to lead AGRA, says the biggest lesson she took away from her experience in revamping and managing the upwardly East African nation’s agriculture sector is that data is to government’s policy making as water is to a body.
 “Data is as important as water to a body.
 In Africa, we don’t have enough data and because of that, we can’t plan or do anything.
-It’s very difficult not to have data, governments struggle to stay on top of planning at a very expensive rate and filled with difficulty.
-It’s hard to trust a lot of data that is coming out these days where it is full of errors, so my interests is right there—how can we fix that data problem so governments have the opportunity to start working with what is real and stay on top of planning,” Kalibata says.
+It’s very difficult not to have data, governments struggle to stay on top of planning at a very expensive rate and are filled with difficulty.
+It’s hard to trust a lot of data that is coming out these days where it is full of errors, so my interest is right there—how can we fix that data problem so governments have the opportunity to start working with what is real and stay on top of planning,” Kalibata says.